ryan-hamilton04/P2-Markov/README.md

 ## Running Driver Code

 The primary driver code for this assignment is located in `MarkovDriver.java`.
-You should be able to run the `public static void main` method of `MarkovDriver` immediately after cloning the starter code, and should see something like the output shown below.
+You should be able to run the `public static void main` method of `MarkovDriver` immediately after cloning the starter code, and should see something like the output shown in the expandable section below (noting that your exact runtimes will likely be different / machine dependent).

+<details><summary>Expand for example output of MarkovDriver with starter code</summary>

 ```
 Trained on text in data/alice.txt with T=28196 words